Ronald Acuña Jr. Player Props: Braves vs. Mets

-Ronald Acuna Jr. -- with an on-base percentage of .348 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the New York Mets, with Carlos Carrasco on the mound, on June 6 at 7:20 PM ET.
+On Wednesday, Ronald Acuna Jr. (.333 on-base percentage in past 10 games, 71 points below season-long percentage) and the Atlanta Braves play the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:20 PM ET.

 Ronald Acuña Jr. Game Info & Props vs. the Mets